Texas Hill Country

 Another frequent sign throughout the Hill Country is the Flood Gauge.
 While it might look bone dry right now things change quickly.
 Heavy rain does not do a good job of soaking into the limestone.
 It runs off in these dry arroyos and gulches.
 Roads are constructed so that water runs across them rather than build bridges.
 Dangerous water will only be across the road for short periods of time so people just wait for it to go down.
 Life in the Hill Country is a bit slower than around big cities.
 That is one of the things that draw people to the area.

-Hill Country Church
+Hill Country German Lutheran Church

-Hill Country Church
+Hill Country German Lutheran Church

 Texans are a proud people.
 Many ranches fly both the Texas and United States of America flag.
 You have to remember that at one time Texas was a country itself before it gave up being an independent country to join the United States.
 Many Texans are still filled with that "independent" spirit.

-Catfish heads fence decoration
+Catfish heads fence decoration in the Texas Hill Country

 These catfish heads are not as old and disfigured as the single head.
 This fellow was obviously the Catfish King of this area.
 He needed a T-shirt with "Catfish Fear Me" written on it.
 Sometimes we see deer antlers displayed like this.
 Other times it will be old boots being displayed along a fence.